viktormiok/DNAmethyl-miRNA_OSCC/README.md

 # Material and methods

 We used the Infinium array-based methylation assay to assess the genome-wide methylation status at the single-CpG-site level of DNA purified from archived OSCC tissue samples.
-We identified the differentially methylated microRNA loci after quality control, filtering out poorly performing probes and data normalization.
+After quality control, we identified the differentially methylated microRNA loci, filtering out poorly performing probes and data normalization.
 We conducted a literature-based analysis of OSCC transcriptomic data to identify the predicted target genes for each microRNA, followed by individual network and pathway enrichment analyses.

 # Results